idrc-Battlecode-2021/Battlecode2022/src/firstBot/Desc.md

 - watchtowers whenever there's enough lead
 - repair nearby troops if none of the above

+#### Changelog
+- 1/5/2022 - decrease initial lab count 3 -> 2, added more spawn phases for more even spawning throughout all archons

 ### Labs
 ### Watchtowers
 ## Droids